-Spain is cheap by Western European standards and considerably cheaper than neighbouring France while it is roughly the same as its neighbour to the West, Portugal.
+Spain is cheap by Western European standards and considerably cheaper when compared to our United Kingdom backpacking budget for example while it is roughly the same as its neighbour to the West, Portugal.
 There is a good deal of regional variation though with the Southern part of the country certainly the cheapest, particularly Andalusia.
 Prices are a bit higher in Barcelona and Madrid than in the smaller towns but not considerably so and the same is true of some of the more tourist-orientated resorts, which line the Costa del Sol, Costa Blanca and Costa Brava.

-Getting around Spain is fairly straight forward with plenty of budget flights around the country for longer trips and an excellent if quite expensive high-speed rail network that links the main cities.
+Getting around Spain is fairly straight forward with plenty of budget flights around the country for longer trips.
+Meanwhile an excellent if quite expensive high-speed rail network that links the main cities.
 On a shoestring budget though you are probably best to stick to the inter-city buses which are almost always the cheapest way to get from A to B.

-If partying is likely to be a big part of your trip or you are restricted on time and want to fit a lot in then you might want to consider stretching out to a 60 Euro daily budget.
-This will allow you to go out regularly and perhaps take the odd flight or train for those longer trips.
+If partying is likely to be a big part of your trip or you are restricted on time and want to fit a lot in then you might want to consider stretching out to a 65 Euro daily budget.
+This will allow you to go out regularly and perhaps take the odd flight or train for those longer trips whilst doing more daytime activities and excursions.

 Flight from Madrid to Barcelona (1 hour) – €35 + baggage fees (more at weekends)